Ground-Truthing Satellite Imagery in Crop Production

 Figure 14.
 Roots sampled from the affected (left) and unaffected areas (right) showing severe corn rootworm feeding in the affected area.

 Figure 15.
-Crop Health Index map showing an area of reduced crop health caused by corn rootworm feeding and yield map showing a corresponding area of reduced yield.
+Vegetation Index map showing an area of reduced crop health caused by corn rootworm feeding and yield map showing a corresponding area of reduced yield.

 • The grower and Pioneer Sales team scouted the affected area revealed by satellite imagery and were able to diagnose the cause of reduced crop health.